 Water- lucky bamboo is grown in pebbles and water.
 Thus, its roots need to always be covered in water.
 This is where the final element of Feng Shui comes in.

-A number of stalks carry their own symbol.
+Number of bamboo stalks carry their own meaning

 A single stalk means unity and undistracted energy flow.
 Two trunks are thought to be spreading love, while number three stands for happiness.
 Five and six stalks are related to wealth.
 Seven serves to assure health in all of its aspects- physical, mental, spiritual, emotional, and of any other area of life.
 Number eight is believed to stimulate growth and nine to bring good fortune.
 Ten stands for perfection.
 If you gift 21 stalks of lucky bamboo, you are sending out a wish for blessings.